Upland Bird Hunting

 Barton C. James, Washington, D.C. firstname.lastname@example.org or cell: (202) 577-3990

 Each group of hunters will hunt diverse habitat and locations each day.
-You will be guided by Jim, Daybreak Ranch owner, who grew up on the ranch and knows the best places to hunt given South Dakota's diverse weather conditions, or other experienced guides.
-Jim and his guides never carry a gun.
-This is your hunt!
+You will be guided by Jim Faulstich, Daybreak Ranch owner who grew up on the ranch and knows the best places to hunt given South Dakota's diverse weather conditions, and Jake Grages, who has hunted all of his life.
+Daybreak Ranch guides never carry a gun; this is your hunt!